RainMaker1707/C2_prompt/prompt/promptV2.md

 Generate seven answers.
 Make a majority vote on the meaning of these answer (device infected or not).
 Give to the user an answer from the majority set.

-Show all the process to the user.
+Show all these process to the user.